 DNS and Domain Names

-The DNS (domain name system) is referred to as the phone book of the internet, and it's responsible for mapping IP addresses to memorable names.
+The DNS (domain name system) is referred to as the phone book of the internet.
+It's responsible for mapping IP addresses to memorable names.
 Thus, instead of having to remember:

 https://128.163.35.46